Yosef Bittón: Rabbinical career

-Rabbi Bittón served for more than 35 years as a community rabbi in Buenos Aires, Montevideo and currently in the United States, where he is the rabbi of the Congregation Shaare Rachamim, belonging to the UMJCA, the United Mashadi Jewish Community of America, in Great Neck, New York.
+Rabbi Bittón served for more than 35 years as a community rabbi in Buenos Aires, Montevideo and currently in the United States.
+He was the rabbi of the Congregation Shaare Rachamim, belonging to the United Mashadi Jewish Community of America, in Great Neck, New York. and currently is rabbi of Congregation Ohel David and Shlomo in Brooklyn.

-Since 1985 he has served as Rabbi of Congregation Chalom.
+In 1985 he served as Rabbi of Congregation Chalom.
 He then became the rabbi of the Agudat Dodim Community until 1996, both Sephardic congregations in Buenos Aires, Argentina.

-In 1996 Bittón organized a community immigration project (Aliyá) with the vice-mayor of the city of Dimona, Israel, Mr. Albert Asaf.
-Rabbi Bittón and his family were joined by 40, the majority belonging to the Agudat Dodim community of Flores, Buenos Aires.
+In 1996 Bittón organized a community immigration project (Aliyá) with the vice-mayor of the city of Dimona, Israel, Albert Asaf.
+Rabbi Bittón and his family were joined by 40 others, the majority belonging to the Agudat Dodim community of Flores, Buenos Aires.

-In 1998, he returned to South America as Chief Rabbi of Uruguay where he was spiritual leader to over 25,000 families for four years.
+In 1998, he returned to South America as Chief Rabbi of Uruguay where he was spiritual leader to over 15,000 families for four years.

-In 2004, he moved to New York, where he now lives with his wife Coty, children, and grandchildren.
-He is the rabbi of the congregation Congregation Shaare Rachamim.
+In 2004, he moved to New York, where he lives with his wife Coty, children, and grandchildren.
+He was the rabbi of Congregation Shaare Rachamim in Great Neck, and in 2013 became rabbi of Congregation Ohel David and Shlomo in Brooklyn.

 Published works

-Books written by Rabbi Yosef Bittón
+Books

-His first book was A Talmudic analysis of the story of Cinderella.
+Bittón's first book was A Talmudic analysis of the story of Cinderella.
 His best-known book is Awesome creation, an analysis of the first three verses of Genesis, Genesis Chapter 1, verses 1–3.
 This book has been translated into Spanish and Portuguese, and has received coverage in multiple sources.

-In 2018, he published Forgotten Giants, the story of 26 Sephardic Rabbis, before and after the expulsion from Spain.
+In 2018, he published Forgotten Giants, the story of 26 Sephardic rabbis, before and after the expulsion from Spain.
 He also completed a book on creation called Dinosaurs in the Bible, on Genesis Chapter 1, Verses 20–22.
 The book has been published in Portuguese and soon to be published in English and Spanish.